When it comes to interviewing, most potential candidates prepare their canned responses for those oh-so-predictable interview questions.

 10. If you could be any comedian, who would you be?

 If a certain sense of humor is an important part of your work culture, this question might help you determine if this candidate will be a good fit.
-If their answer is Jerry Seinfeld, but your office taste in comedy is more Steve Carrell, this might be an indicator of a poor fit (on a very, very minute scale.)
+If their answer is Jerry Seinfeld, but your office taste in comedy is more Steve Carrell, this might indicate a poor fit (on a very, very minute scale.)

 Keep in mind: we don’t recommend hiring or not hiring based on this question, or any of these questions, for that matter.